EBMCalculator/ebm-calculator-privacy/index.md

 ---

 ## 1. Introduction
 Thank you for using **EBM Calculator**.
-Your privacy is important to us.
+Your privacy is important to me.

 This policy explains what data the app collects, how it is used, and your rights regarding that data.